thekeen01/rag/README.md

 # description

-small set of tool to build a local rag with your docs.
-Great for indexing your .md and .txt files from say your obsidian notes
+small set of tools to build a local rag with your docs.
+Great for indexing your .md and .txt files from say your obsidian notes.
+You can modify the ingest.py for other extensions but you might need to add parsers for them

 # install requirements